Advantages of a Group Counseling Approach

 As you begin your group therapy experience, there are a few expectations for you to consider.

 - Attendance: Regular attendance at group meetings and commitment to the work of the group are very important.
 Some groups ask for an initial 8 week commitment.
-If for any reason a student needs to miss a meeting, he or she should communicate this to the group counselor by calling (757) 221-3620.
+Others ask for commitment to the group for the entire semester.
+If for any reason a member needs to miss a meeting, they should communicate this to the group counselor by calling (757) 221-3620.

 - Confidentiality: It is also expected that all group members will promise to maintain confidentiality.

 - Expression of Feelings: Group therapy often invokes strong feelings.
 It is expected that these feelings will be expressed verbally rather than physically.